Solrikk/MagicXML/README.md

 ## Overview

-**MagicXML** is a FastAPI-based service designed to fetch, process, and convert XML data into structured CSV files.
-It is optimized for handling large XML files by processing them in chunks asynchronously, making it suitable for heavy data processing tasks.
+**MagicXML** is a web application built with FastAPI that allows users to submit URLs pointing to XML files, processes the content, and converts the data into CSV format.
+The application supports asynchronous processing, ensuring high performance when handling large volumes of data.

 ## 🚀 Features